 Do employers have a duty to take special measures to protect those employees who are most at risk if they are exposed to coronavirus?

-Employers should check government guidance on the health conditions that could cause a vulnerability to becoming seriously ill from coronavirus (COVID-19).
+Employers should be aware of government guidance on social distancing and shielding, which sets out health conditions that could cause a vulnerability to becoming seriously ill from coronavirus (COVID-19).
 People at particular risk include those with weakened immune systems, older workers, and those with long-term conditions like diabetes, asthma, cancer, heart disease and chronic lung disease.

 Employers are also under special duties in relation to pregnant employees and disabled workers.
 In relation to pregnant employees, reg.16 of the Management of Health and Safety at Work Regulations 1999 (SI 1999/3242) imposes a duty on employers to conduct a risk assessment if working conditions could involve risk to a new or expectant mother or their baby.
 If the assessment reveals any risk to an employee, or their baby, the employer must follow a series of steps to ensure that they are not exposed to the risk or damaged by it.
 Given that government advice is for pregnant workers to work from home where possible, the employer should take all steps to make this possible.
 If the risk cannot be avoided, the employee's working conditions or hours of work should be altered.
 Where that is not feasible, they should be removed to another job or, as a last resort, suspended on full pay.
 However, where there is suitable alternative work within the company, the employee must be offered the work before being suspended on maternity grounds.

 In relation to other vulnerable employees, such as those who are asthmatic, they may be protected by the disability provisions of the Equality Act 2010 if their condition satisfies the definition of "disability" in s.6.
-Where the Act applies, employers are under a duty to make reasonable adjustments, which may entail taking special measures to protect disabled staff, such as providing equipment to enable the employee to work from home.
+Where the Act applies, employers are under a duty to make reasonable adjustments, which may entail taking special measures to protect disabled staff, such as allowing homeworking.